pletfix/docs/en/blade.md

 @yield('section', 'default')    - Yields content of a section with a default value
 @section('name', 'content')     - Section
 @section('name')                - Starts a section block
-@endsection                     - Ends section block &#64;@parent                         - Include the parent section (allowed only within a section)
+@endsection                     - Ends section block
 </pre>

 <a name="quick-including"></a>